RDFLib/pyLODE/README.rst

 ============
 This tool can be used either as a command line utility (Linux, Mac or Windows, see below) or as a Python module in other Python code.
 It can also be used via an online API.
 This repo contains executable files for Mac & Windows (soon Linux!) that you can use without any installation too.

-The most import dependency to get correct when using this as a Python script of a command line program is the package ``rdflib`` which must be v5.0.0 or greater (see requirements.txt).
+The most important dependency to get correct when using this as a Python script of a command line program is the package ``rdflib`` which must be v5.0.0 or greater (see requirements.txt).

 Python
 ------